opensanctions/site/_content/bulk/faq.md

 For data sources that require screen scraping rather than publishing structured data, a HTTP response cache with a maximum age of ten days is used to avoid running into rate limiting errors.

+### <a id="securities"></a> Does the data contain securities identifiers (ISINs) and ticker symbols for companies?

+International Securities Identification Numbers (ISINs) are not the native language of the sanctions world: the vast majority of sanctioned companies are private, and do not issue tradeable securities.
+Instead, companies are more commonly identified by their name, jurisdiction and registration number on sanctions lists.
+The [US Treasury](/datasets/us_ofac_sdn/) does identify a very small set of ISINs/ticker symbols directly (see: [search result](https://www.opensanctions.org/search/?scope=sanctions&schema=Security), 238 at time of writing).

+OpenSanctions expands the government-published sanctions lists with [data from other sources](/docs/enrichment).
+This way, we include securities definitions (and ISINs) from the following sources:

+* [Global Legal Entity Identifier Foundation](/datasets/gleif/) (GLEIF) is the coordinating body for the assignment of LEI codes.
+They also maintain a mapping of all companies who have an LEI code and the ISIN codes issued to those organizations.
+This is helpful with banks and large funds.
+* The [National Settlement Depository](/datasets/ru_nsd_isin/) (NSD) of the Russian Federation publishes information about the assignment of ISIN codes to Russian securities.
+These are subject to US [Executive Order 14071](https://ofac.treasury.gov/sanctions-programs-and-country-information/russian-harmful-foreign-activities-sanctions).

+We hope to add more sources to the system in the near future.
+If you wish to suggest a relevant dataset which we can legally include in OpenSanctions, please [get in touch](/contact/).

+On a technical note, OpenSanctions does not consider ISINs to be attributes of companies.
+Instead, each ISIN is assigned to a [`Security`](/reference/#schema.Security) object, which in turn links to its `issuer` (a [`Company`](/reference/#schema.Company) object).
+We're happy to generate a simplified representation of this data [upon request](/contact/).

 ### <a id="replication"></a> If I run the published source code, will it rebuild the full database?

 We publish the [source code](https://github.com/opensanctions) for the data processing stack used to build the [OpenSanctions data](/datasets/default/).
 This means that anyone can build their own versions of the data.
 However, a lot of the value added to OpenSanctions comes from how we use these tools, rather than the tools themselves.
 For example: